apify/apify-docs/docs/proxy/datacenter_proxy/code_examples.md

     return opener.open('https://api.apify.com/v2/browser-info').read()

 print(do_request())
-print('Should return the contain the same clientIp as ') print(do_request())
+print('Should return the same clientIp as ') print(do_request())
 </marked-tab>